March of the Saint

-March of the Saint is the debut album by the American heavy metal band Armored Saint.
-It was released in 1984 on Chrysalis Records and recorded with producer Michael James Jackson who previously worked for Kiss.
+March of the Saint is the debut studio album by American heavy metal band Armored Saint.
+It was released in 1984 by Chrysalis Records and recorded with producer Michael James Jackson who previously worked for Kiss.
 The debut album yielded a minor MTV hit with "Can U Deliver", but Joey Vera and John Bush later recalled the album's recording as a frustrating and disappointing experience, explaining that Jackson's approach was much more commercial than the heavy metal sound the band had wanted.
 As Vera recalled in 2006: "At the end of the record we were very unhappy with the production, the mix, the way we worked and who we worked with.
 And the producer and our manager let us spend over ($)300,000 on our first record.
 To this day we are still in debt for that one."